 - Use dispute resolution alternatives when possible.
 Similar to alternative dispute resolution in the adult world, dispute resolution alternatives (DRAs) for youth can help bring just outcomes for perpetrators and their victims without necessarily involving the court system.
 DRAs often address the root causes of the offense rather than simply determining a punishment, and they can help youth keep their records clean and stay out of detention, all while working to improve the circumstances that led to the offending behavior.
 While many DRAs are in-person, others are online, and the right technology can help facilitate DRAs no matter the level of face-to-face engagement.

 We’re proud to serve at the intersection of justice and technology, and we believe technology is one of the keys to helping courts, attorneys, and other practitioners improve how we best serve justice-involved youth, improve their outcomes, and ultimately reduce recidivism in our communities.

 We’re committed to youth programs that focus on intervention rather than detention.
-Give us a call if you want to collaborate on local policy, get advice on your community’s programming, or better use your technology to serve youth in your community.
+Learn how JWorks can help you to serve youth in your community.

 ¹ Prison Policy Initiative 2019